Estimated reading time: 3 minutes

 The majority of 3D printer revenues come from the United States, Canada, and western European countries.
 However, the Asia Pacific market accounts for nearly one-third of all sales.
 Read this Balboa Capital blog article to learn how the 3D printing industry is surging ahead.

-The 3D printing market in the United States is growing by 30% annually.
+According to Markets and Markets™, the 3D printing market is growing by 22.5% annually.
 Like most new technologies, 3D printers had high price tags when they were first introduced.
 However, the growing demand for 3D printing has resulted in more manufacturers entering this highly specialized market with cost-efficient commercial and consumer use models.

 Commercial 3D printers range from $10,000 to $50,000, and small consumer models are now available for under $500.
 However, the most extensive and advanced commercial units can run upwards of $500,000.
 As a result, many small businesses choose to finance 3D printers to preserve capital and eliminate the need for a big one-time purchase.